SAP-samples/teched2022-DT260/exercises/ex3/README.md

 3. Wait until both indicators show a green status
 <br>![](images/3_012.png)

-*Note: in case of errors click the log entry to find an error message.
-You might need to fix/adjust your extraction scripts.
+*Note: in case of errors click the log entry to find further details about the error.
+You might need to fix/adjust your extraction scripts and re-run T&L.

 4. Click target of the process pipeline to navigate again into the investigation view.
 <br>![](images/3_013.png)